nielsmaerten/ynab-buddy/docs/how-to-configure.md

-> Work in progress!

-# ynab-buddy: How to configure
+# How to configure _ynab-buddy_
 I recommended you at least skim this doc before using ynab-buddy.
 It explains all possible options.

 ## Intro
 When ynab-buddy runs the first time, it creates a file in `<your home directory>/ynab-buddy/config.yaml`.
 This file tells ynab-buddy:

 * how to read files from your bank
-* where/whether to upload transactions
+* if it should upload your transactions and if so, to which budget/account

-Optional settings can be disabled by putting a `#` in front of them, or by removing the line entirely.
+> PROTIP: Disable optional settings by putting a `#` in front of them, or by removing the line entirely.

 ## General

 ### `import_from` (optional)
 Example: _C:/Users/niels/Downloads (Windows)_ or _/home/niels/Downloads_ (Linux, Mac)

 The folder where you'll download your bank's files.
 If not set, ynab-buddy uses the current working directory.
 You will always have the option to change the default folder before starting conversion.

 ### `search_subfolders`
 _true_ or _false_

 If true, recusively search through subfolders to find bank files.
 If false, only use the top folder.

 ### `configuration_done`

-_true_,  _false_ or not set
-Delete this line or set it to true when you're done. ynab-buddy won't start until you do.
+Delete this line or set it to _true_ when you're done. ynab-buddy won't start until you do.

-## bank_transaction_files
+## Bank Transaction Files

-Add a section for every account you want to import.
+You should repeat this section for every bank file you'd like to import.

 ### `account_name` (optional)
 Example: "My BNP Checking Account"

-This name is just to make it easy for you to keep the sections apart. ynab-buddy won't use it.
+This value is ignored by ynab-buddy.
+It's just to make it easier to tell different sections apart.

 ### `pattern`
 What do files for this account look like?
 You can (and probably should) use wildcards here.

-For example:
+Example:

 | Account      | Filename                         | Pattern                   |
 | ------------ | -------------------------------- | ------------------------- |